mockery/mockery/README.markdown

 Prerequisites
 -------------

 Mockery requires PHP 5.3.2 or greater.
-In addition, it is strongly recommended to install the Hamcrest library (see below for instructions).
+In addition, it is recommended to install the Hamcrest library (see below for instructions) which contains additional matchers used when defining expected method arguments.

 Installation
 ------------